Importance of Soils

 Over time, different sized particles within the parent material are redistributed and they separate into layers called horizons.
 These horizons can be seen in the soil profile, a vertical section of a soil visible when a pit is dug three to six feet deep.
 The topsoil, rich in organic matter, is called the A horizon.
 Leaching is the loss of materials from the A horizon when water carries clay and soluble matter downward.
 These leached materials accumulate in the B horizon, called subsoil.
 Below that is the C horizon, the parent material of weathered rock and minerals.
 Underneath the parent material lies bedrock, called the R horizon.
 The number of horizons and their thickness vary with different soils.

 Soil scientists use the properties discussed above to group soils by their characteristics.
 However, the presence of one or more of those properties can change soil capability and uses, gradually or dramatically.
 A landscape has many different soils and many complex properties.
 The Soil Conservation Service of the U. S. Department of Agriculture conducts soil surveys and publishes soil survey reports, usually one for each county.
 The soil survey report provides information on soil properties associated with the landscape, valuable to all who plan to use the land, from farmers to construction companies to homeowners.
-Copies of these survey reports are available from the Soil Conservation Service and from the Penn State Cooperative Extension.
+Copies of these survey reports are available from the Soil Conservation Service and from Penn State Extension.

 Sources of More Information About Pennsylvania Soils